 After receiving and sharing OE-3-2014-03, "Mechanical Door Failures," in March of 2015, measures were put into place at the Idaho National Laboratory to ensure that employees were not in the direct line of fire in case of door failure.
-The measures prevented personnel from being injured on October 26th, 2015, when a overhead door sprocket came loose and door dropped to the floor.
-The corrective measures that were put into place, along with effective communication of those measures, is credited with the prevention of possible injury to workers in the area when the sprocket fell to the floor.
+On October 26th, 2015 the measures prevented personnel from being injured when a overhead door sprocket came loo...Read More

 Inculdes Good Work Practices developed by the DOE Operating Experience Community.